apache/orc/site/_docs/index.md

 the natural unit of distributed work.
 Within each stripe, the columns are separated from each other so the reader can read just the columns that are required.

+For details on the specifics of the ORC format, please see the [ORC format specification](/specification/).